 The baggage allowance is designed to cover both personal items and any personal teaching resources.
-If a newly appointed teacher is specifically asked to bring teaching resources with the intention of them being the property of the School, he /she may do so (within reason) but a letter of request from the respective Head of School must first be obtained.
-A separate receipt for this additional freight charge must be provided.
 It is strongly advised that the services of a reputable door-to-door international freight company are used to avoid numerous hassles and agent costs when unaccompanied baggage arrives in Malaysia.
-If a door-to-door service is not used a payment in excess of RM400 may be demanded to clear the goods through Malaysian Customs.
-Be forewarned that pre-recorded video tapes and DVDs are subject to customs clearance.
-Electrical goods are also meant to be declared and are subject to a special duty - but again a good freight agent will get personal goods into Malaysia without difficulty.
+Electrical goods are meant to be declared and are subject to a special duty - a good freight agent will get personal goods into Malaysia without difficulty.
 When entering the country it is not advisable to bring plant matter.
 Drugs are absolutely out of the question - the offence carries a mandatory death penalty.
-It is always advisable to smile politely as you pass through the 'Nothing to Declare' Green Channel at the airport.